LoneStarMac/discogs-linkout/README.md

 - **genius**: Genius lyrics search
 - **rateyourmusic**: Rate Your Music search
 - **google**: Google search with "album" modifier

+  TODO: Ask the user what they're trying to do, and then use API calls to pull the data into the CSV instead of making them do it all manually.

 ## ⚙️ Configuration